 Sunday’s column is about David Merriam, a retired local judge who has exchanged his judicial robes for a tuxedo to preside over the Best in Show climax of the Westminster Dog Show.
 We had an enjoyable conversation about the philosophy of dog judging and the overlap between a courtroom and a dog show ring.

 Wednesday’s column is about the new book “Early Ontario,” part of the Images of America series of local history books, and some of the tidbits therein.
 After deadline I was told the $22 book will be sold for $15 at Wednesday’s launch party at the library, which takes place from 5 to 8 p.m. at 215 E. C St. Good deal.
 Also, I’ll be there selling my own book at regular price.

 Friday’s column has the latest from Ontario, starting with the green construction fence around the dirt lot that used to be City Hall’s expansive front lawn.

 Above is a view of the Post Office branch at Fourth and Mountain in Ontario after the adjoining buildings were demolished.
 Below is a photo from circa 1960 courtesy of the Ontario Planning Department with the Post Office partly visible at left.
 The Laundramatic and Bank of America buildings were what was demolished.
 Click on the pictures for a bigger view.

-Sunday’s column is about last week’s Ontario City Council meeting, the impending retirement of the city manager and the immediate hiring of a replacement.
+Friday’s column is about this week’s Ontario City Council meeting, the last of the year.
+(And what a year it was.)